-In the programmatic industry in particular, one of the key differentiators between technology providers is service, service built on adapting technology to meet customer needs and furthering customer value.
+In the programmatic industry in particular, one of the key differentiators between technology providers is service, service built on adapting technology to meet customer needs and furthering customer value in the ecosystem.
 You need tools, the expertise to use them – and the means to listen and adapt – or no one will get the full benefits of what you have to offer.

 Taking Care of Publishers

-Simply said: We can best serve digital publishers if advertisers get strong ROI from programmatic channels.
+Simply said: We can best serve digital publishers if advertisers get strong ROI from programmatic buying ecosystem channels.

-We’ve spent years developing tools that facilitate header bidding and unified auctions to create a dynamic that allows for fair pricing in programmatic advertising.
+We’ve spent years developing tools that facilitate header bidding and unified auctions to create a dynamic that allows for fair pricing in programmatic advertising ecosystem.
 ‘Fair’ means advertisers are paying the right price for what they’re getting and publishers are maximizing value from what they’re delivering.